 InsSciDE – Inventing a shared Science Diplomacy for Europe – presents the first edition of an innovative training program for the present and future science diplomats of Europe.
-The Warsaw Science Diplomacy School (WSDS), hosted on 22-26 June 2020 by our partner the European Academy of Diplomacy, is a one-week intensive course with competitive enrolment.
+The Warsaw Science Diplomacy School (WSDS 2020: Virtual), hosted 22-26 June 2020 in collaboration with the European Academy of Diplomacy, is a one-week intensive course with competitive enrolment.
 It will immerse trainees in historical case studies of science diplomacy and its practitioners, to develop policy and strategic outcomes relevant to the global challenges of today.

-Please visit the Warsaw Science Diplomacy School event page for detailed information about the training program, nomination process and general application, open 1-31 March 2020.
+Please visit the Warsaw Science Diplomacy School event page for detailed information about the training program, nomination process and general application.

-The week will consist of a deliberate balance between interactive workshops by InsSciDE experts, supplementary lectures by distinguished speakers and enriching study visits in the remarkable city of Warsaw.
+The week will consist of a deliberate balance between interactive workshops by InsSciDE experts and scenario exercises.
 A portion of sessions will be related to the broad theme of ‘Risk, Safety and Security within Science Diplomacy’ and general elements of the training include:

 - Future scenarios